 Software compatible for integration include MedicalDirector, Communicare or Best Practice.

-Bowel screening kits cannot be ordered via clinical software.
+Bowel screening kits cannot be ordered in bulk via clinical software.
 Place bulk orders for bowel screening kits through the HCP Portal.

 Learn more about integrating your clinical software.